 - a.
 Keep all of the tires inflated to the correct pressure. - b.
 Place the vehicle on level ground. - c.
 See that the vehicle is unloaded (except for full levels of coolant, engine oil and fuel, and spare tire, jack, and tools).
 Have the driver or an equivalent weight placed in the driver's seat.

 Low beam

-- 1. Open the hood. - Adjust the vertical indicator by turning the adjusting screw with a Phillips screwdriver.
-The bubble in the gauge should be centered on the "0" mark.

-Adjust the horizontal indicator by turning the adjusting screw with a Phillips screwdriver.
+- 1. Open the hood. - Adjust the vertical aim by turning the adjusting screw with a Phillips screwdriver. - Adjust the horizontal aim by turning the adjusting screw with a Phillips screwdriver.